H48: prototype for a new optimal solver and nissy backend

 with the comments in nissy.h for more details.

-Please note: the support for the Python module is still rudimentary.
+NOTE: Support for the Python module is still rudimentary.

 Cube formats